Tom Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Kim's recent performances

-- Kim has finished in the top 20 twice over his last ten appearances.

-- He had his best finish at the Sanderson Farms Championship, where he finished tied for 11th with a score of 15-under.
+- Kim had his best finish at the Sanderson Farms Championship, where he finished tied for 11th with a score of 15-under.

 - Kim has an average of -0.071 Strokes Gained: Off-the-Tee in his past five tournaments.